Los Ingobernables: Los Nuevos Ingobernables

 On March 24, 2021, CMLL announced the formation of a new version of Los Ingobernables, dubbed Los Nuevos Ingobernables, which would see Ángel de Oro and Niebla Roja join El Terrible.
 As part of the stable, Ángel de Oro won La Copa VIP in 2021 and Ángel de Oro and Niebla Roja won together the CMLL World Tag Team Championship in January 2022.

+On July 1, 2023, at CMLL, Los Nuevos Ingobernables would face the team of Tetsuya Naito, Bushi, and Titán representing Los Ingobernables de Japón in a 2 out of 3 falls match.
+Los Ingobernables de Japón would be victorious, kindling a rivalry between both splinter groups.
+On August 18, the CMLL Grand Prix saw Ángel de Oro on Team Mexico and Hiromu Takahashi on Team Rest of the World.
+The rivaling Ingobernables members fought in the match and Takahashi would pin Oro, eliminating him from the match.

 Reception

 In April 2016, Dave Meltzer of the Wrestling Observer Newsletter wrote that the Los Ingobernables concept of having Rush, once a babyface rejected by Arena México crowds, turn heel and "embrace the negative", had made him a "far more effective headliner".